Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Instagram: @xjohnjamesx

 He says: “[My friends] name me ‘Johnny three-months’.
-I fall for ladies fairly deep, fairly fast, however I additionally get out simply as shortly.”
+I fall for ladies fairly deep, fairly fast, however I additionally get out simply as rapidly.”

 Kim